 - a car with a blown out tire could careen into your lane;

 - a motorcyclist could swerve next to you to avoid a road hazard;

 - a beloved pet could dart into your path; or

 - a child chasing the beloved pet could run into the street.

 Like many states, West Virginia has adopted a moderate approach in banning all texting except when drivers need to report emergencies.
 A few states, such as Missouri and Nebraska, have taken another approach by limiting the ban to only young drivers.
 States often impose harsher restrictions on young drivers because their inexperience naturally places them in higher risk categories.
 Insurance adjusters know this when they set rates, and so do legislators when they pass laws.

 Does this double standard make sense for texting?
 In the case of texting and driving, no generation (young or old) has been proficient at both simultaneously.

 The attorneys at the Miley Legal Group are aware of the devastation that may be left behind by distracted driving.
 If you need an auto accident attorney in Preston County, call us today at 304-326-1800 or 888-436-0859 to schedule your free and confidential consultation.

-To learn more about auto accident claims in West Virginia, request our free guide: “The 7 Biggest Mistakes that Can Wreck Your West Virginia Car Accident Claim.”
+To learn more about auto accident claims in West Virginia, request our free guide: “The 7 Crucial Factors You Need to Know After Being Injured in a WV Car Accident.”